By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 Not so long ago, we lost two Hollywood legends—Debbie Reynolds and her beloved daughter, Carrie Fisher, within one day of each other.
 As you probably know, Carrie experienced a massive heart attack while traveling and died a few days later.
 The next day a stroke claimed the life of her mother.

 This tragic turn of events really brought to light two things that I’ve been discussing for many years: the rising incidence of women and heart attack, and the strong link between emotions and heart/arterial health.

 Heart disease is no longer a man’s disease as it was when I started med school.
-Back in the 1970s, I mainly saw men in the hospital recovering form heart attacks.
-Rarely did I treat a woman with heat disease.
+Back in the 1970s, I mainly saw men in the hospital recovering from heart attacks.
+Rarely did I treat a woman with heart disease.
 But in the 1980s, I began to notice a trend of more women developing heart issues, and by the 1990s the ratio of men to women was closer to 50/50.
 Today, heart disease is the top killer of both men and women, claiming one in four women every year.